-Somerville’s recent film credits include "How Do You Know" for director James L. Brooks, Disney’s "The Search for Santa Paws," the romantic comedy "The Ugly Truth," starring alongside Katherine Heigl and Gerard Butler, "Nobody," executive produced by Josh Hartnett and directed by Rob Perez, and the independent comedy "The Best and the Brightest," with Neil Patrick Harris and Amy Sedaris.
+Somerville's recent film credits include "How Do You Know," directed by James L. Brooks, the romantic comedy "The Ugly Truth," where she starred alongside Katherine Heigl and Gerard Butler, "Nobody," executive produced by Josh Hartnett, and the independent comedy "The Best and the Brightest," where she appeared alongside Neil Patrick Harris and Amy Sedaris.